mojona/law_firm_ranking/README.md

 # Data-Driven Law Firm Rankings to Reduce Information Asymmetry in Legal Disputes

-Code to reproduce the results from the paper ([preprint available](http://arxiv.org/abs/2408.16863)).

-## File overview and instructions:

-* Set up the environment with the environment.yml and activate with "conda activate law_firm_ranking".
-* "config.json" stores the path to the data folder where cases_df.csv.gz is stored.
-Please add this path to "config.json.example" and rename it "config.json".
-* "routines.py" lists routines used to convert raw data into pairwise interactions as well as a function used to test AHPI's prediction accuracy on test data.
-The cases_df.csv.gz added to this repo contains only a subset of the data for testing purposes.
-Our full source data will be made public upon publication.
-* "AHPI.py" implements the AHPI algorithm which generalizes the Bradley-Terry model.
-This represents the core implementation of our paper.
-As an illustration, we fit AHPI on synthetic data with known ground truth and compare fitted to true scores using correlations.
-* "extraction_clustering.py" extracts and clusters the roles and law firms from the attorney strings in the cases_df.
-The file appends additional columns to cases_df.csv.gz which contain information on the names and roles of the law firms involved.
-* "case_fitting.py" uses the AHPI to fit scores, valence probabilities and privileges for the cases in cases_df.csv.gz.
-With these fitted values, the generalized Bradley-Terry model underlying the AHPI algorithm can be used to predict outcomes of cases with known law firms and case types.
-* "cases_df.csv.gz" is a subsample of cases_df.csv.gz and serves to test the implementation.
-The full dataset will be made available upon publication.
-* "exp_scores.csv.gz" is generated via "case_fitting.py" and contains fitted exponential scores of all legal cases.
-* "synthetic_data.csv.gz" and "synthetic_scores.csv.gz" can be generated via "AHPI.py" and contain synthetic pairwise interactions and synthetic scores respectively.

-Reach out to slera@mit.edu in case of any issues.

-# Data-Driven Law Firm Rankings to Reduce Information Asymmetry in Legal Disputes

 This repository contains code to reproduce the results from our paper
 **[Data-Driven Law Firm Rankings to Reduce Information Asymmetry in Legal Disputes](http://arxiv.org/abs/2408.16863)**.

 We present a ranking algorithm **AHPI** which assigns scores to entities (e.g. law firms) competing against each other in pairwise interactions (e.g. trials).
-In 2022, the case where these pairwise interactions are of different “types” (e.g. civil rights trials as opposed to torts trials)<sup>1</sup>  has been addressed with an algorithm based on the Bradley–Terry model. **AHPI** generalizes this 2022 algorithm to account for asymmetry in interactions (e.g. a defendant has a priori higher winning odds than the plaintiff).
+The pairwise interactions can be of different “types” (e.g. civil rights trials as opposed to torts trials)<sup>1</sup>  and include asymmetry (e.g. in a trial a defendant has a priori higher winning odds than the plaintiff).
-We assign strength scores to law firms based on historical outcomes.
+We assign strength scores to law firms based on historical outcomes. **AHPI** is based on a generalised Bradley-Terry model.

 ---